 - Higher Education Compass - Offered by German Rectors' Conference

-- Research in Germany
+- Research in Germany / Doing a PhD in Germany (PDF)

 Certainly by the time they near the end of their doctoral studies, doctoral candidates will ask themselves what comes next.
 Do they incline towards an academic career, or should they be looking for opportunities outside the world of academia?
 Which chances and challenges come with each respective option, and which path do they need to take to reach their personal goals?
 Will any additional skills or experiences, besides academic qualification, be of use?

 For doctoral candidates in the final phase of their doctorate, the GraduateCenterLMU regularly organizes workshops (some of which include personal coaching sessions) on the subject of "Was kommt nach der Promotion?".
 The doctoral candidates who participate in this workshop receive support in clarifying their own personal skills, needs and goals.
+In addition, the GraduateCenterLMU offers junior academics who are still indecisive about their future career planning, or who want to be sure they are making the right decisions, the opportunity to reflect on their personal options and goals in a coaching session.

 For female doctoral candidates and postdocs, the LMU University Women's Representative organizes workshops on career planning within the LMU Extra program.